GenericMage/CoinClash/Type-A/Documentation/CCGlobalizerDocs.md

 # CCGlobalizer Documentation

 ## Overview
 The `CCGlobalizer` contract, implemented in Solidity (^0.8.2), tracks maker orders and depositor liquidity across tokens, listings, and liquidity templates.
 It integrates with `ICCLiquidityTemplate`, `ICCListingTemplate`, and `ICCAgent` for validation and data retrieval.
-It uses `Ownable` for agent setting, employs explicit casting, and ensures non-reverting behavior for `globalizeOrders` and `globalizeLiquidity`.
+It uses `Ownable` for agent setting, employs explicit casting, and ensures non-reverting behavior for `globalizeOrders` and `globalizeLiquidity` with detailed failure events.
 View functions use `step` and `maxIterations` for gas-efficient pagination, with structured outputs (`OrderGroup`/`SlotGroup`/`SlotHistoryGroup`) for readability.
 Amounts are normalized to 1e18 via external contracts.
 Depopulates inactive liquidity templates while preserving historical snapshots.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.2.7 (Updated 2025-08-17)
+**Version**: 0.2.8 (Updated 2025-08-25)

 **Compatibility**:
-- CCLiquidityTemplate.sol (v0.1.1)
+- CCLiquidityTemplate.sol (v0.1.4)
-- CCListingTemplate.sol (v0.0.10)
+- CCListingTemplate.sol (v0.2.7)
 - ICCAgent.sol (v0.1.2)

 ## Interfaces